whitfin/local-cluster/README.md

 end
 ```

-After calling `start_nodes/2`, you will receive a list of node names you can then use
+After calling `start_nodes/2`, you will receive a list of peers you can then use
 to communicate with via RPC or however you'd like.
 Although they're automatically cleaned
 up when the calling process dies, you can manually stop nodes as well to test disconnection.